angrykim/agusmakmun.github.io/_posts/2018-05-29-Network_analysis_for_financial_industry_1.md

 The reason for obtaining Local Clustering Coefficent (LCC) is to compute `Global Clustering Coefficient(GCC).`

-There are several ways to compute Global Clustering Coefficient(GCC).
+What is **Global Clustering Coefficient?**

+It is known that the connections between nodes in the real network have relatively high density of connections, which means nodes in a real network tend to cluster well compared to a random network.

+In the graph theory, `Global Clustering Coefficient(GCC)` is used as a measure of how each node tends to cluster together.

+Let's compute `Global Clustering Coefficient(GCC)`.

-The one is to compute `Average of LCC` over all nodes in the graph, and this can be easily done with networkx.
+The first method that we can use is `Average of LCC` over all nodes in a graph, and this can be easily done with networkx.

 + `Approach 1` : Average LCC over all nodes in the graph using networkx in python.